opprop/ontology/README_run_ontology_on_corpus.md

 We currently use a customized version of [do-like-javac](https://github.com/pascaliUWat/do-like-javac.git).
-In `pascali-setup.sh` we download this version of DLJC in the parent dir of ontology.
+In `dependency-setup.sh` we download this version of DLJC in the parent dir of ontology.

 You also need to install Lithium for the test case minimizer: